-- 60. I am glad to say that both the public sector undertakings under the Ministry of Railways viz. the Rail India Technical and Economic Services (RITES) and the Indian Railway Construction Company (IRCON) have made profits in 1977-78.
-The RITES earned a profit of Rs.28.64 lakhs and declared a dividend of 25%; the IRCON also earned a small profit, for the first time during 1977-78.
-The House will be interested to know that while continuing to provide assistance in special assignments to Zaire, Ghana and Philippines, the RITES have also secured a prestigious contract for the management of the Nigerian Railways.
+60. I am glad to say that both the public sector undertakings under the Ministry of Railways viz. the Rail India Technical and Economic Services (RITES) and the Indian Railway Construction Company (IRCON) have made profits in 1977-78.
+The RITES earned a profit of Rs.
+28.64 lakhs and declared a dividend of 25 per cent; the IRCON also earned a small profit, for the first time during 1977-78.
+House will be interested to know that while continuing to provide assistance in special assignments to Zaire, Ghana and Philippines, the RITES have also secured a prestigious contract for the management of the Nigerian Railways.
 The first team of the top level experts has already taken over at Nigeria.
-It is for the first time that the Indian Railways would be rendering managerial skill on such a massive scale.
-It is indicative of the high technical skill and managerial efficiency and expertise of the Indian Railways. - 61.
-I am also happy to inform the House that very recently the RITES have secured a contract for supply of supervisory and management technical personnel to help in the construction of a 540 km rail line in Iraq.
+It is for the first time that the Indian Reilways would be rendering managerial skill on such a massive scale.
+It is indicative of the high technical and skill and managerial efficiently expertise of the Indian Railways.